 Because Stimson is situated in one of the most remote corners of Glacier National Park getting to the base is a struggle no matter which direction you come from.
 The Nyack valley is classified as a primitive backcountry area by the park service, which means the trails in this region are poorly maintained (I counted 148 downed trees between Cut Bank Pass and Beaver Woman Lake).
 Saintgrizzly informed me that most of these trees were from a major storm in November of 2006 and that the park service is working on clearing them.
 As of July 2007 however the trail was still filled with them so I would call the park service before planning a trip.

 The southeast ridge route begins at Beaver Woman Lake, which is 24.8 miles up the Nyack Creek trail.
-The trail at begins near Walton Ranger Station along Highway 2.
-A ford of the middle fork of the Flathead river is required to gain access to the trail, and this can be extremely dangerous early in the season.
+The trail begins near Walton Ranger Station along Highway 2.
+A ford of the middle fork of the Flathead River is required to gain access to the trail, and this can be extremely dangerous early in the season.
 The area is thickly forested so don't expect much for views on this death march.
 A more scenic and slightly shorter route is to start at Two Medicine Lake on the east side of the park.
-The downside of this route is it requires climbing 3,000 feet up and over the continental divide, but on the other hand you'll see some of the most amazing and remote scenery in the park as the trail follows the divide for 5 miles between Dawson and Cutbank pass.
+The downside of this route is it requires climbing 3,000 feet up and over the continental divide, but on the other hand, you'll see some of the most amazing and remote scenery in the park as the trail follows the divide for 5 miles between Dawson and Cutbank pass.

-The west ridge route requires 12 mile hike from the up Nyack Valley.
+The west ridge route requires 12-mile hike from the up Nyack Valley.

 This area is a primitive backcountry area, which means it has slightly less red tape than other areas in Glacier.
 You still need a backcountry permit, but you are not limited to designated campsites and you won't have much competition in securing a permit, even in peak season.
 More information can be found at Glacier's website.

-Although camping is not limited to designated sites the park service maintains a several in the area and they usually make for better camping than trying to cut your own out of the brush.
+Although camping is not limited to designated sites the park service maintains several in the area and they usually make for better camping than trying to cut your own out of the brush.
 The campground at Beaver Woman Lake is beautiful (although decimated by a recent avalanche) and makes a great base camp for those attempting the southeast ridge.